Arduboy: Hardware

 The compute platform of the Arduboy is based on that of the Arduino.
 Both the Arduboy and the Arduboy FX use an 8-bit ATMega32u4 microcontroller as the primary processor, RAM, and storage device of the system.
 The system ships with 2.5 kilobytes of RAM.

-The Arduboy has 32 kilobytes of flash storage, as well as 1 kilobyte of EEPROM.
+The Arduboy has 32 kilobytes of flash storage, as well as 1 kilobytes of EEPROM.
 The Arduboy FX features additional storage through the use of an official modchip, installed either from the factory or aftermarket.